Set your guide strategy

 Don't worry—your onboarding plan includes ample time for developing a strategy, as well as access to peers and content experts.

 Taking time to define your objectives and goals is a great way to provide a roadmap for your guide.
-Clear objectives will provide your team with a constant point of reference.
+Clear objectives provide your team with a constant point of reference.

 Prompts